Lithiumlmao/echo-monochrome-music/README.md

 > [!IMPORTANT]
 > Before you proceed, this project is vibe coded (because i don't know how to code in Kotlin and have no time to learn it right now), don't expect me to fix bugs or make big changes and such.
 If it works, i will keep it as it is.
 Though i will appreciate if you can publish issues and pull requests.

+> [!NOTE]
+> Do not request Hi-Res Lossless audio support.
+Because of Echo's software limitation, it won't and will never be possible

 ​A high-performance, privacy-focused Tidal proxy extension for Echo Nightly.

 ## ❓ Why bother using this?